 What standards are likely to be most important when a cultural intermediary translates a product or work of art?
 Bourdieu was at best ambivalent in his response to this question.
 On the one hand, he sometimes suggested that critics strongly reflected the logic of the fields they analyzed.
-For example, he described how the critics of works produced by a subfield of Experienced critics review differently EJM 54,3 restricted production place themselves "unconditionally at the service of the artist [...]" and attempt "scrupulously to decipher his intentions, whereas excluding the public of nonproducers from the entire business [...]"
-(Bourdieu, 1971/1985, p.
+For example, he described how the critics of works produced by a sub-field of restricted production place themselves "unconditionally at the service of the artist ..." and attempt "scrupulously to decipher his intentions, while excluding the public of non-producers from the entire business ..."
+(Bourdieu, 1971 [1985], p.
 18).
-Bourdieu also described how cultural intermediaries in subfields of large-scale production sometimes mirror their subfields' logic (Kuipers, 2012; Maguire, 2008; Ocejo, 2012).
-These intermediaries "sell so well because they believe in what they sell [...] [and are] predisposed to collaborate with total conviction" in the dissemination of the subfield's values (Bourdieu, 1984, p.
+Bourdieu also described how cultural intermediaries in sub-fields of large-scale production sometimes mirror their sub-fields' logic (see also Kuipers, 2012; Maguire, 2008; Ocejo, 2012).
+These intermediaries "sell so well because they believe in what they sell ... [and are] predisposed to collaborate with total conviction" in the dissemination of the sub-field's values (Bourdieu, 1984, p.
 365).
 On the other hand, Bourdieu sometimes suggested that critics are more likely to follow their personal logic rather than the logic of the field that produced a cultural product.
-For example, Bourdieu argues that the critical response to Flaubert's "Sentimental Education" was due more to the fields in which the critics were working than to the novel's attributes or the attributes of the field in which Flaubert was operating (Bourdieu, 1992/1995, pp. 100-103).
-Bourdieu also sometimes referred to the artists' and critics' influence on each other as a system of circular causality (Bourdieu, 1971/1985, p.
-21, 1984, p.
-99, 1992/1995, p.
+For example, Bourdieu argues that the critical response to Flaubert's "Sentimental Education" was due more to the fields in which the critics were working than to the novel's attributes or the attributes of the field in which Flaubert was operating (Bourdieu, 1992 [1995], pp. 100-103).
+Bourdieu also sometimes referred to the artists' and critics' influence on each other as a system of circular causality (Bourdieu, 1971 [1985], p.
+21; 1984, p.
+99; 1992 [1995], p.
 289), whereby audiences always influence the producers to a certain extent and vice versa, and where no original cause can therefore be identified.